Ipswich Buses: History

-As at December 2022 Ipswich Buses operate 23 routes.

 Park & ride

 Ipswich Buses operated the Ipswich park & ride system under contract to Suffolk County Council from 1997 until 2008 when First Eastern Counties took over the service.
 In November 2013 Ipswich Buses recommenced operating the park and ride service.
 In July 2017 First Norfolk & Suffolk took over its operation.

 Fleet

-As at March 2022 the fleet consisted of 78 buses.
+As of December 2024 the fleet consisted of 77 coaches and buses.